Vlad-Bakumenko/ai-summarizer/README.md

 1. To run the app in development mode, use the following command - `npm run dev`
 2. Open `http://localhost:3000` to view it in your browser.

+##### Please note that the API used in this project has limitations, and users may face errors when summarizing articles.

 ## Features
 - Extracts and summarizes articles using OpenAI's GPT-4 through RapidAPI
 - Utilizes Redux for API management